-Still, tax credits do exist for all types of homebuyers as long as you know where to look and how to file your taxes.
-Plus, there’s some hope that a stronger first-time home buying tax credit will return if the First-Time Homebuyer Act of 2021 passes in 2022.
+First-time and seasoned homebuyers alike can take advantage of a number of credits and deductions as long as they know where to look and how to file their taxes.
+Plus, there’s some hope that a stronger first-time home buying tax credit will return if the First-Time Homebuyer Act, introduced to Congress in 2021, passes in 2023.

 Under the proposed bill, eligible homebuyers could receive a tax credit of up to 10% of their home’s purchase price, up to $15,000.

 The new tax credit stands to work similarly to the 2008 credit.
-Eligible homebuyers may receive a loan for an amount equal to 10% of their home’s purchase price — up to $15,000.
+Eligible homebuyers may receive a refundable tax credit equal to 10% of their home’s purchase price — up to $15,000.
 Once received, the tax credit would automatically apply to your federal tax bill without a formal application.
 However, you might have to file a separate IRS form with your federal tax return.

 The proposed bill says that if you own your house for at least four years, you don’t have to repay the tax credit.
 If you sell your home or move within the first four years of ownership, you must pay back a portion of the tax credit, based on the length of ownership.
 (Keep this in mind when considering how soon to sell your home after buying it.)
 There are exceptions for death, divorce, military transfers, and transactions in which you profit less than your tax liability.